SpaTrek/ZOOM/README.md

 Code used to generate results of this study can be found [here](paper).

 ## Tutorial
-Installation and guidance of ZOOM can be found [here](https://zoom-tutorial.readthedocs.io/en/latest/).
+Detailed guidance of ZOOM can be found [here](https://zoom-tutorial.readthedocs.io/en/latest/).

 ## Citation
 Our article has not been published yet.